The Brickyard (shopping mall)

-The Brickyard, sometimes known as the Brickyard Mall, is a shopping mall located in Chicago, Illinois, U.S. Built in 1977 as an enclosed shopping mall featuring J. C. Penney, Kmart, and Montgomery Ward, it was redeveloped in 2003 as a strip mall.
+The Brickyard, sometimes known as the Brickyard Mall, is a shopping mall located in the Belmont-Cragin community area of Chicago, Illinois, U.S. Built in 1977 as an enclosed shopping mall featuring J. C. Penney, Kmart, and Montgomery Ward, it was redeveloped in 2003 as a strip mall.
 The center's anchor stores are Jewel, Target, Marshalls, and Lowe's.
 The Brickyard is owned and managed by CBRE Group.